 In other words, it’s similar to any computer program – only in a much more exaggerated sense.
 Expect Chess Titans at the highest levels to make few direct tactical errors when it comes to protecting its pieces, but to have very little understanding of how to play a position when there isn’t an obvious target.
 At lower levels, this also applies, but there will be more blunders thrown in to weaken the overall playing strength.

 Chess Titans Limitations

 It also seems as though Chess Titans has been removed from Windows 8 after appearing in Windows 7 and Windows Vista.
-While there may be ways to download Chess Titans (none official, I might add, and so none that I would really recommend), one of the many other free chess programs on the market should suffice for players, so there’s no reason to search this one out if it isn’t already on your computer.
+While there may be ways to download Chess Titans (none official, so none especially recommended), one of the many other free chess programs on the market should suffice for novice players, so there’s no reason to search this one out if it isn’t already on your computer.